Valero Energy: Refining

+Renewable Diesel

+Valero operates this segment through Diamond Green Diesel (DGD), which has two plants in the Gulf Coast region of the United States.
+These plants have a combined annual production capacity of about 1.2 billion gallons of renewable diesel and 50 million gallons of renewable naphtha.

+Ethanol

+Valero's ethanol segment includes 12 plants combined production capacity of around 4.1 million gallons per day or approximately 1.6 billion gallons annually.

+Sustainable Jet Fuel

+In January 2023, Valero and Darling Ingredients Inc. announced an investment decision on a Sustainable Aviation Fuel (“SAF”) project at the Diamond Green Diesel Port Arthur plant.
+Valero announced the project was completed in October, 2024, bringing online a capacity of 235 million gallons a year of sustainable jet fuel, or SAF.
+The fuel consists of 50% synthetic paraffinic kerosene and can be blended with 50% conventional jet fuel.
+It is calculated to reduce greenhouse gas emissions by 74% to 84% compared to standard jet fuels.

+Southwest Airlines signed a two-year agreement with Valero in October 2024, to begin using the sustainable jet fuel at Chicago’s Midway International Airport in a deal noted by Illinois Governor JB Pritzker, who enacted a SAF tax credit in 2023.
+JetBlue also started using Valero’s SAF at John F Kennedy International Airport in March 2024.
+It was the first long-term use of sustainable jet fuel in the Northeastern US.

 Finances

 For the fiscal year 2017, Valero Energy reported earnings of US$4.065 billion, with an annual revenue of US$93.980 billion, an increase of 24.2% over the previous fiscal cycle.
 Valero Energy's shares traded at over $67 per share, and its market capitalization was valued at over US$39.2 billion in November 2018.
 Valero is ranked No. 31 on the Fortune 500 rankings of the largest United States corporations by total revenue as of 2018.

+For 2023, the company reported earnings of US$9.149 billion, with an annual revenue of US$144.766 billion.
+Valero Energy's shares traded at $130 per share, and its market capitalization was valued at over US$44 billion.
+Valero is ranked No. 40 on the Fortune 500 rankings of United States corporations by total revenue as of 2022.

 Environmental record

-The Political Economy Research Institute ranks Valero 28th among corporations that emit airborne pollutants in the United States.
-The ranking is based on both the quantity (3.4 million pounds in 2005) and the toxicity of the emissions.
+The Political Economy Research Institute ranks Valero 28th among U.S. corporations based on their airborne pollutant emissions.
+This ranking considers both the quantity (3.4 million pounds in 2005) and the toxicity of the emissions.

-Valero was the biggest financial backer of the failed 2010 California Proposition 23 and contributed more than $4 million by August 2010.
-Had it passed, Proposition 23 would have delayed action on greenhouse-gas emissions in the state of California by delaying current implementation of the California's Global Warming Solutions Act of 2006 until the state attained an unemployment rate of 5.5% or less for one full year.
+In 2010, Valero was reportedly the largest financial supporter of California Proposition 23, contributing over $4 million by August of that year.
+Proposition 23 aimed to delay the implementation of California's Global Warming Solutions Act of 2006 until the state achieved an unemployment rate of 5.5% or lower for a full year.
 Critics argued that because that had happened only three times over the last 40 years, the proposition would have had the practical effect of repealing the law.